usmqe/usmqe-setup/roles/tendrl-performance-monitoring/README.rst

 set to ``source``, tendrl-performance-monitoring is installed from sources from github via ``npm`` and ``gulp``.

-The installation is based on information from `instalaltion documentation`_.
+The installation is based on information from `installation documentation`_.

 .. _`tendrl-performance-monitoring`: https://github.com/Tendrl/performance_monitoring